 Go to any book store in the country and look at their magazine section, and sure enough, you will find an issue of Weird N.J staring you in the face.
 It is truly amazing how much the weirdness of this state has captivated audiences around the world for more than twenty years.
 I always like to joke around with people, saying that New Jersey is very weird, and it’s not just the people who live here.
 On a more serious note, we can graciously thank the co-authors and publishers of the semi-annual magazine, Mark Moran and Mark Sceurman, for bringing the strange tales, legends, and more importantly for me, creepy history, behind the small towns of New Jersey, into the public eye; stories you would never be able to read or find elsewhere, or even think up in your wildest dreams.
 People are fascinated by our weird history, so much so that in 2004, the authors of this publication expanded their horizons for a book called Weird U.S, which went around to different states, with the same theme as their original series, which also became a compilation published as a book in 2003.
 Soon after the publication of Weird U.S, Moran and Sceurman were given a show of the same name by the History Channel, which lasted for two seasons, and went on to explore haunted and weird areas all over the country.

 Since then, they have put out many different books, specializing on individual states besides New Jersey, with their latest coming out last May, on Tennessee.
 I was very happy to have been able to conduct an interview with one of the authors, Mark Moran, here today.
-We were first in contact about a year ago because of my paranormal work at the haunted Proprietary House in New Jersey.
+We were first in contact about a year ago because of my paranormal research work.
 After all that time, though, I finally decided to actually ask him for an interview, and he was kind enough to accept the request.
 Below is our conversation, and he really gives us some fascinating back-story on the publication, methods, and where it all began.
 Enjoy:

 GC: Weird N.J is now more than 20 years old.
 Did you ever think it would become this popular when you first started out?